Raw Desert Honey from Alice Springs Northern Territory

 W.D.
 Kekwick was known for his travels through the Australian outback as second in command on J.M.
 Stuart's exploration journeys.
 His last exploration appointment was with W.C.
 Goss as collector of botanic and natural history specimens.

-We are proud to offer both varieties, including a sampling collected in and around the town of Alice Springs.
-The connoisseur's choice lives on in our desert honey collection available in various quantities raw and unheated, and also as wild honeycomb if requested.
+We are proud to offer both varieties, including a sampling collected in and around the town of Alice Springs…and whatever else is flowering in the desert.
+The connoisseur's choice lives on in our outback desert honey collection available in various quantities raw and unheated, and also as wild honeycomb if requested.

 Desert Bloodwood Honey